-5. Arrange for an office space for the company – this is a prerequisite to obtain a licence for the business.
+5. Arrange for an office space for the company – this is a prerequisite to obtaining a license for the business.
 The office tenancy or ownership contract serves as the proof for a registered office address.
-In case of an offshore company, the address of the registered agent (appointed by the company from the approved list of registered agents in UAE) can be provided as the official address of the company.
+In the case of an offshore company, the address of the registered agent (appointed by the company from the approved list of registered agents in UAE) can be provided as the official address of the company.

-6. Apply for a trade licence, which is again issued by the DED.
-A trade licence can be one of the following types, depending on the kind of business activity your company carries out:
+6. Apply for a trade license, which is again issued by the DED.
+A license can be one of the following types, depending on the kind of business activity your company carries out:

-- Professional licence, for service-based companies like law firms, educational institutes or artisans
+- Professional license, for service-based companies like law firms, educational institutes or artisans

-- Commercial licence, for any kind of trading activity
+- Commercial license, for any kind of trading activity

-7. Based on the type and location of your company, submit the required documents to the DED and the Commercial Registration Department, and pay the licence fee.
+7. Based on the type and location of your company, submit the required documents to the DED and the Commercial Registration Department, and pay the license fee.

 In everything is in place, your company should be registered in a week.